 4. Take your job as a stay at home mom seriously.

-While you may not have an official job with a paycheck, you have what is the MOST important job of your life and you need to start thinking of it that way.
+While you may not have an official job with a paycheck, you have the MOST important job of your life, and you need to start thinking of it that way.

 Treat your role as a stay at home mom as a job (that you love).